 Most employers require airfield operations specialists to have at least an associate's degree or work experience, or a combination of both.
 Universities, community colleges, and technical schools offer degrees and certificates in aviation.
 Degree programs such as aviation technology and aviation management include classes in aviation law, weather, aviation safety, airport management, and aircraft systems.

 Applicants may receive on-the-job training by completing college internships and apprenticeships recognized by the U.S. Department of Labor.
 Related work experience may be obtained in areas such as airport security, dispatch, and maintenance.

 Airfield operations specialists inspect all airport areas, including hangers, runways, and fuel storage areas for compliance with airport and Federal Aviation Administration safety regulations.
 Specialists ensure airfield safety by monitoring weather conditions, maintenance work, wildlife activity, and runway conditions.
 Air-traffic control and airfield operations specialists coordinate the arrival, departure, refueling, parking, and loading of aircraft.
 Other duties include using radios to direct emergency response units and providing first aid during airfield emergencies.

-The U.S. Bureau of Labor Statistics reported that airfield operations specialists earned mean annual salaries of $51,880.
-The highest ten percent of specialists earned $95,330 or more that year.
-The BLS projected that the employment of airfield operations specialists would likely grow by about 4% from 2014 to 2024.
+The U.S. Bureau of Labor Statistics reported that airfield operations specialists earned median annual salaries of $52,200.
+The highest ten percent of specialists earned $91,730 or more that year.
+The BLS projected that the employment of airfield operations specialists would likely grow by about 7% from 2018 to 2028.

 To become an airfield operations specialist, typical requirements include an associate's degree, and/or on the job training or an apprenticeship.
 This is a job with diverse responsibilities.
-The field is expanding at a slightly slower than average rate through 2024.
+The field is expanding at a slightly faster than average rate through 2028.